opentechschool-zurich/resources/git-tutorial/introduction-to-git.md

 ale:~/Code/simple-calulator$ echo "# Simple Calculator\n\nThis is a very simple calculator" > README.md
 ale:~/Code/simple-calulator$ git init
 ale:~/Code/simple-calulator$ git add README.md
-ale:~/Code/simple-calulator$ git commit "Initial commit"
+ale:~/Code/simple-calulator$ git commit -m "Initial commit"
 ```

-You're welcome to dive into it and try the commands out!
+You're welcome to dive into it and try out the commands!
 But no need to fall in dispair, if you don't understand everything.

 Honestly, for your first steps and for your daily programming, you're probably better off with a GUI.
-But the few times you need to do some _magic_ it's likely that you will need to fall back on the terminal.
+But the few times you need to do some _magic_, it's likely that you will need to fall back on the terminal.

 > ### Git can be hard... but it won't let you down
 >
-> Git is a complex Revision Control System and it's very likely that there will be a solution each time you have broken _everything_.
+> Git is a complex Revision Control System and it's very likely that there will be a solution each time you have broken it.
 > But there are good chances that you will have to type some _black magic_ in the terminal.
-> Don't be shy of searching the internet for solutions, but make sure that you understand what the command you type in is supposed to do!
+> Don't be shy of searching the internet for solutions, but make sure that you understand what the command you type is supposed to do!
-> And if you're not 100% sure of what could happen, you might want do a backup of your project (including the `.git` hidden folder)
+> And if you're not 100% sure of what could happen, you might want do a backup of your project (including the `.git` hidden folder) before running the command.

 ### Using Git for existing projects